zero804/gitlab.community/doc/api/container_registry.md

 [run the garbage collection](https://docs.gitlab.com/omnibus/maintenance/README.html#removing-unused-layers-not-referenced-by-manifests).

 WARNING:
-On GitLab.com, the number of tags deleted by this API is limited.
+On GitLab.com, the number of tags deleted by this API is limited due to the scale of the GitLab.com container registry.
 For registry repositories with a lot of tags to delete, only a part of them will be actually deleted.
 You might need to call this API multiple times.
 For an automated way to do so, use a [Cleanup policy](../user/packages/container_registry/index.md#cleanup-policy).

 NOTE: